Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 Main conclusions:

-- `formal-TAN`, `AZP`, and `ZPN` are validated against Astropy, including the tested inverse mappings.
+- `formal-TAN`, non-slanted `AZP`, and six-term `ZPN` are validated against Astropy, including the tested inverse mappings.
 - JHV `HPC` rendering is validated against Astropy for the WCS and sampling path covered by this note.
 - direct comparison between the `formal-TAN` path in `Orthographic` mode and